 You’re a Syrian Christian living in a tent on the Lebanese border.
-A year has passed since you fled with nothing but the clothes on your back.
-You know that God’s Word speaks of all circumstances being used by God for His good.
-But life right now feels pretty hopeless.
+A few years have passed since you fled with nothing but the clothes on your back.
+You know that God’s Word speaks of all circumstances being used by God for His good, but life right now feels pretty hopeless.
 Do you still believe?

 God had promised to build a great nation from Abraham’s lineage.
-But, at 85 years old Abraham still had no children.
+But, at 85 years old Abraham was still childless.
 It’s hard to father a great nation if your family line ends with you.
-Abraham wants to hold onto God’s promises, but his faith is wavering.
-So, God takes Abraham star gazing.
-Walking out into the Middle Eastern night, no cities, no electricity – Abraham sees millions and millions of stars.
-God says, “Your descendants are going to be more than these.”
+Abraham wanted to hold onto God’s promises, but his faith was wavering.
+So, God took Abraham stargazing.
+Walking out into the Middle Eastern night, with nothing anywhere in sight – Abraham saw millions and millions of stars.
+“Your descendants are going to be more than these,” God tells him.

-In the midst of great doubt, God gently reminds Abraham of His promise.
-Today, we know how God fulfilled His promise as Abraham’s lineage grew, eventually to include the nation of Israel and finally Christ himself.
-Yet, because of God’s reassurance, Abraham chose to believe even in the midst of great doubt..
+In the midst of great doubt, God gently reminded Abraham of His promise.
+Today, we know how God fulfilled that promise as Abraham’s lineage grew, eventually to include the nation of Israel and finally Christ himself.
+Yet, because of God’s reassurance, Abraham chose to believe even in the midst of great doubt.

 God’s Word says that it’s through faith in Christ alone that we are made righteous.
 It’s choosing to hold onto the promises of God in the calm and in the chaos.

 Are you struggling with doubt?
 Has a crisis caused your faith to waver?
 Look at the stars.
-Remember Abraham’s faith in the midst of great doubt and cling to the promises God’s spoken in your life.
-When faith falters, go star gazing.
+Remember Abraham’s faith in the midst of great doubt and cling to the promises God has spoken in your life.
+When faith falters, go stargazing.